Colombia opens talks with ELN rebels

 Complications: kidnappings, elections

-Negotiators will now get down to business on Wednesday, behind closed doors.
+Negotiators will now get down to business behind closed doors on Wednesday.

 Despite Monday’s hostage release, the issue of kidnappings remains a touchy subject.

-Unlike the FARC, “the ELN has still not renounced kidnapping,” long a source of revenue for both rebel groups, said Kyle Johnson of the International Crisis Group.
+Unlike the FARC, “the ELN has still not renounced kidnapping,” long a source of revenue for both rebel groups, Kyle Johnson of the International Crisis Group said.

 “They might kidnap someone else in the future and we’ll be back in the same difficulties.”